rlee36/csif_globus/README.md

                                Collection ID: a12345678-0a12-12ab-abcd-a1234567bcdf
                                Setup Key:     12a3b45c-1234-12a3-ab3c-ab123cedfg45
                            iii.
 Copy Collection ID (ie. %GCP_UUID%) and Setup key for later use.

+                3. Install GCP
+                   a.
+Follow steps 1 through 3 ONLY of [GCP install guide for Windows](https://docs.globus.org/how-to/globus-connect-personal-windows/)
+                           i.
+Use a local Windows account that has access to the desired data
+                   b.
+Launch GCP (After installation has completed GCP will launch.)
+                   c.
+Expand the ‘Advanced Options’ field (Do not select login)
+                   d.
+Select ‘I have a setup key’
+                   e.
+Enter the setup key generated above
+                   f.
+Exit setup after successful installation

 3. The researcher creates a folder and collects data from the shared instrument.
 4. The system admin configures the access to the folder, where data has been collected.